kaustubhchile/Task1/README.md

 ![1c](https://user-images.githubusercontent.com/72078555/129088554-ec2d477f-307b-4e85-94bd-301ed14f03ad.PNG)

-Second Page Created is Among Us Page Following Things are included in the page:
+Second Page Created is About  Us Page Following Things are included in the page:

 • Navigation bar that include Links of Home , Contact Us and About Us